emicklei/protocheck/README.md

 - nested messages
 - repeated, oneof and map fields
 - syntax validation of CEL expressions at generation time
-- supports proto3 and editions
+- supports proto3 and edition 2023

 ## install